Towards Efficient and Enhanced Wireless Coexistence in the Unlicensed Spectrum Muhammad, Siraj 2021

-5G NR-U: Homogeneous Coexistence Analysis Muhammad, Siraj, Refai, Hazem, and Al Kalaa, Mohamad Omar In 2020 IEEE Global Communications Conference: Selected Areas in Communications: Access Networks and Systems (Globecom2020 SAC ANS) 2020
+5G NR-U: Homogeneous Coexistence Analysis Muhammad, Siraj, Refai, Hazem H, and Al Kalaa, Mohamad Omar In GLOBECOM 2020 - 2020 IEEE Global Communications Conference 2020

 Current technical reports indicate License-Assisted Access (LAA) Listen-Before-Talk (LBT) as the preferred channel access scheme for the upcoming 5G New Radio-Unlicensed.
 Various studies have examined heterogeneous coexistence of Wi-Fi/LTE-LAA systems.
 This paper investigates the homogeneous coexistence of intra-network LAA-LBT devices operating in dense deployment scenarios.
 Results relevant to ETSI-specified priority classes are reported in terms of channel utilization, collision probability, and channel access delay.
 The framework presented in this paper is then employed to investigate wireless coexistence in a 5G-enabled intensive care unit employing remote patient monitoring over 5G NR-U.